Adityavyawahare/AllSafe/README.md

 all he/she needs to know.
 The comments should usually include at least:
 ------------------------------------------------------------------------

-# PROJECT TITLE: Allsafe
+ PROJECT TITLE: Allsafe
-# PURPOSE OF PROJECT: Learn Cryptographic and hashing algorithms and its implementation
-# VERSION or DATE:
+ PURPOSE OF PROJECT: Learn Cryptographic and hashing algorithms and its implementation VERSION or DATE:
-# HOW TO START THIS PROJECT: python main.py
+ HOW TO START THIS PROJECT: python main.py
-# AUTHORS:
-# USER INSTRUCTIONS:
+ USER INSTRUCTIONS:

 # Tkinter Tutorial for Beginners